Boosted second moment method in random regular graphs: Second moment for independent sets

 In this section we apply the machinery presented in Section~\ref{sec:typical} to independent sets. \begin{definition} We define an \emph{invariant independent set} as an invariant process on $T_d$ such that each label is $0$ or $1$ with no adjacent $1$'s.
 If, in addition, the process has the Markov property (see Definition \ref{def:Markov}), then we call it a \emph{Markovian independent set}.

-By the \emph{density} we mean the probability that a given vertex has label $1$.
+By its \emph{density} we mean the probability that a given vertex has label $1$.
 Note that a Markovian independent set is uniquely determined by its density. \end{definition}

 Fix some degree $d \geq 3$ and let $\mu = \mu(d,\al)$ denote the distribution of the Markovian independent set on $T_d$ with density $\al$.
-Our goal in this section is to prove that $\mu$ is typical for some $\al$ (as large as possible).
+Our goal in this section is to prove that $\mu$ is typical provided that $d$ and $\al$ satisfy a certain second moment condition.

 The vertex and edge marginals of $\mu$ are as follows:

 Now let $\nu$ be an arbitrary coupling of $\muedge$ and $\muedge$.
 (One may think of two random independent sets, one red and one blue, both of density $\al$.)
 As explained in Section~\ref{sec:typical}, we need to consider distributions $\nu$ over $\{0,1\}^4$ for which the probabilities $p_{ij,k\ell}$ satisfy \eqref{eq:nu1}, \eqref{eq:nu2}, \eqref{eq:nu3}.